 - Jeff Whitfield, Partner, Kelly Hart

-- Jennifer Wichmann, Assistant City Manager, City of Arlington
+- Jennifer Wichmann, Deputy City Manager Shared Services, City of Arlington, Arlington City Manager’s Office

-- Barbara M. Williams, Interim Managing Partner of Linebarger Goggan Blair & Sampson, LLP
+- Barbara M. Williams, Capital Partner, Linebarger Goggan Blair & Sampson

 Board Members and Voting Ex-Officios